-- In this assignment, you will use a fixed 10ns clock period targeting a specific Xilinx FPGA device.
-Clock period and target device have been specified in the run Tcl script. - The number of iterations in your cordic function will play an important role in the accuracy and performance of the design.
+- In this assignment, you will use a fixed 10 ns clock period targeting a specific FPGA device (i.e., Zynq).
+The clock period and target device have been specified in the run{float/fixed}.tcl script. - The number of iterations in your cordic function will play an important role in the accuracy and performance of the design.
 You should explore this aspect with your floating-point design.
-You are expected to specify the list of iteration counts in run_float.tcl to run simulation and synthesis in batch.
+You are expected to specify the list of iteration counts at line 23 of run_float.tcl to run simulation and synthesis in batch.
 The script will also automatically collect important stats (i.e., accuracy, performance, and resource usage) from the Vivado HLS reports and generate a float_result.csv file under the result folder. - The data types of the variables in your cordic function would also make a significant difference in area, accuracy, and performance.
 This should be another form of your design space exploration.
 For this part, the number of iterations is fixed to 20.
 You should experiment extensively with the data types and your report should show how different data types affect the accuracy as well as area and performance.
 You are expected to specify the list of bitwidth settings in run_fixed.tcl to run simulation and synthesis in batch.
-Similar to run_float.tcl, the script will also automatically collect important stats from the Vivado HLS reports and generate a fixed_result.csv file under the result folder. - Although synthesis takes some time to initialize after the vivado_hls run.tcl command, it should finish within 1-2 minutes for each design point based on our past experience with ecelinux.
+Similar to run_float.tcl, the script will also automatically collect important stats from the Vivado HLS reports and generate a fixed_result.csv file under the result folder. - Although the synthesis tool takes some time to initialize, it should finish within 1-2 minutes for each design point based on our past experience with ecelinux.
 It is not normal if Vivado HLS runs for more than 10 minutes.
-You can use the top command to check the real-time system usage to see if ecelinux is overloaded with other processes.
+You can use the top command in a separate shell to check the real-time system usage to see if the current ecelinux node is overloaded with other processes.